learnbyexample/Ruby_Scripting/README.md

 # <a name="ruby-scripting"></a>Ruby Scripting

 * Introduction to Ruby, syntax, issuing external commands, array/string methods, regular expressions, file processing and more...
+* Suitable for those already familiar with programming concepts like variables, printing, control structures, looping, arrays, etc
+    * If you are new to programming, check out [Think Ruby](https://github.com/learnbyexample/ThinkRubyBuild), a translation of **Think Python by Allen Downey** that I'm working on
-* Suitable for a one/two day workshop for Ruby beginners
+* This repo is also suitable as a material reference for a one/two day workshop

 <br>